Engineering Programs of Study

-The UD School of Engineering offers eight undergraduate degree programs to help prepare you for careers in the fields of chemical, civil, computer, electrical, mechanical engineering and engineering technology.
-Unsure what you'd like to major in?
-Explore our Discover Engineering program or our Discover Engineering Technology program.
+The University of Dayton School of Engineering offers undergraduate and graduate degree programs to help prepare you for careers in the fields of chemical, civil, computer, electrical, mechanical engineering and engineering technology.

 Minors